alejodosr/epic-kitchens-55-action-models/index.md

   OS: Ubuntu 18.04 Bionic Beaver
   GPU: GeForce GTX 950M (VRAM: 2GB)
   ```
-  - Every video has been splitted into segments of 8 seconds each and resampled to constant 30 FPS.
+  - Every video has been splitted into segments of 8 seconds each and resampled to constant 30 FPS (using this script)
   - 30 random segments have been selected.
 These segments have been annotated in order to provide requested metrics (_e.g._ accuracy).
   - The models have been executed in their RGB version.
   - The selected backbone has been _Resnet 50_.